 Surface finish is a subject which provides considerable scope for misunderstanding.
 During the metalworking process, materials inevitably suffer various forms of surface abrasion.
 Best practice usually requires the specification of surface finishing, if aesthetic considerations apply.
 These processes could include various applied finishes or mechanical surface treatments.

-Weld-beads should be cleaned-off flush to the metal's surface if decorative considerations are paramount, and can then be covered satisfactorily with a powder coat finish.
-If left uncoated, a cleaned weld can only be 'blended in' by mechanical treatments to the complete surface.
+Weld-beads are normally cleaned-off and flush to the metal's surface if decorative considerations apply.
+These cleaned areas can subsequently be covered with a powder coat finish.
+If left uncoated, a cleaned weld can only be 'blended in' at best, by mechanical treatments, to the whole surface.

 Welding is not compatible with the requirement for a decorative anodised finish.
 Various impurities in the metal are brought to the surface by the heat produced during the welding process and this often results in surface discolouration after anodising.
 Pre-anodised aluminium cannot be welded satisfactorily.

-All our aluminium materials and products are available in mill.
+Most of our aluminium materials, and products, are available in mill.
 After production into sheet or extrusion form, the aluminium surface is said to be mill finish.
-This untreated finish can be semi-bright in appearance and sometimes quite shiny.
+This untreated finish can be bright, to semi-bright, in appearance.
 Rolling marks (on sheet), extrusion lines (on profiles) and other markings, including surface abrasions, are also commonly visible.

 On perforated and patterned sheets these markings are normally much less noticeable.